 Mother’s Day Classic events just like this one are held all over the nation, with every major city hosting one, including Sydney, Adelaide, Brisbane and Perth.

-It also can affect men, however, as one in 700 men developing breast cancer in their lifetime.
+It also can affect men, with one in 700 men developing breast cancer in their lifetime.

 To take part in the race next year, you can register here.